Adyen/adyen-mcp/typescript/README.md

 6. Management API - Webhooks
    - List all webhooks
    - Get a webhook
+7. Management API - API Credentials
+   - Get a list of API Credentials
+8. Management API - Allowed Origins
+    - Get a list of allowed origins
-7. Configuration API - Account Holders
+9. Configuration API - Account Holders
    - Get account holder details and its capability settings.
-8. Legal entity management API - Legal entities and onboarding links
+10. Legal entity management API - Legal entities and onboarding links
     - Get legal entity details and its KYC information.
     - Create an onboarding link for a legal entity.

 ### Usage
 To run to the MCP server via `npx` you can execute: